cyberark/conjur/docs/tour.md

 {% highlight shell %}
   $ conjur authn login -u admin
-  Please enter admin's password (it will not be echoed):
+  Please enter admin password (it will not be echoed):
   Logged in
 {% endhighlight %}